 This guidance is used to ensure and maximize the quality of disseminated information.
 These guidelines are based on the Office of Management and Budget (OMB) guidelines published in the Federal Register on September 28, 2001, January 3, 2002, and February 22, 2002.
-Refer to Federal Register Vol. 67, No. 36, page 8452, February 22, 2002, "Guidelines for Ensuring and Maximizing the Quality, Objectivity, Utility, and Integrity of Information Disseminated by Federal Agencies; Republication."
+Refer to (Guidelines for Ensuring and Maximizing the Quality, Objectivity, Utility, and Integrity of Information Disseminated by Federal Agencies), 10 pages, 162 kb.

 This document provides the process that the FLETC will use for disseminating quality information.

 Disseminated information refers to information FLETC posts on the Internet.
 This information may be disseminated to the public in any medium including textual, graphic, narrative, numerical, or audiovisual forms.
 This also includes information where the FLETC directs a third party to distribute information.

 The guidelines do not override other compelling interests such as privacy, trade secrets, intellectual property, and other confidential protections, nor do they create or establish any legal rights.